-1) What year did you graduate and what was your area of emphasis?
+1) What year did you graduate and

 I graduated in the winter of 2008 after eleven semesters, several of which involved me failing German and/or math.
 I started off as a Music major, but wanted to not be able to find a job in a different way, so I switched to English after someone halfheartedly complimented my writing.